almereyda/awesome-starred/README.md

 - [indieauth-openid](https://github.com/cweiske/indieauth-openid) - Mirror of http://git.cweiske.de/indieauth-openid.git/
 - [stapibas](https://github.com/cweiske/stapibas) - Standalone pingback server.
 Mirror of http://git.cweiske.de/stapibas.git/
 - [phorkie](https://github.com/cweiske/phorkie) - Self-hosted pastebin software written in PHP.
 Pastes are editable, forkable, may have multiple files and are stored in git repositories.
-- [phorkie](https://github.com/cweiske/phorkie) - Self-hosted pastebin software written in PHP.
-Pastes are editable, forkable, may have multiple files and are stored in git repositories.
 - [telaen](https://github.com/jimjag/telaen) - Telaen is a webmail interface written in PHP.
 It does not require any database and is compatible with POP3 or IMAP so it runs under any Server supporting PHP with Sendmail or QMAIL.
 Additional skins and languages can be easily integrated.
 - [kloxo](https://github.com/mustafaramadhan/kloxo) - This is special edition (fork) of Kloxo with many features not existing on Kloxo official release (6.1.12+).
 This fork named as Kloxo-MR (meaning 'Kloxo fork by Mustafa Ramadhan')
 - [sentora-core](https://github.com/sentora/sentora-core) - Sentora is a web hosting control panel written in PHP for *NIX